jameskraus/blog/src/pages/declarative-data-visualizations/index.md

 ### SVG Coordinate system

 SVG uses a <span id="left-handed">left-handed coordinate system</span>.
-That is to say, the Y axis points down instead of up:
+That is to say, the y-axis points down instead of up:

 ![Left handed Coordinate System](/left-handed-coordinate-system.svg)